The State of Corporate Travel in 2019By Mike Baker

 Unsurprisingly, business travelers have some pretty strong opinions about the whole corporate travel policy: Preferences about flight options, concerns over productivity, pain points over the booking process, and more.

 We wanted to deeply understand these opinions so we conducted a detailed survey-based study of more than 630 frequent business travelers to dig into these details.

 What did we discover?
 So much.
 Flexibility reigns supreme, loyalty points are a must, and companies must provide more support to frequent employee travelers.
 And that’s just the tip of the corporate travel iceberg.

-Over the next week, Lola.com will release a series of articles outlining and interpreting the findings of this one-of-a-kind study, in addition to a full downloadable report with all the findings.
+Lola.com has released a series of articles outlining and interpreting the findings of this one-of-a-kind study, in addition to a full downloadable report in its entirety.

 Does company size have an impact on corporate travel preferences?